Database Connector Configuration for DSR Discovery Pipelines

 application_name: str = "dsr-pipeline-worker"

 Connection pooling must align with query execution budgets to prevent resource exhaustion during bulk extraction.
-Enforce strict cursor isolation levels and integrate retry backoff policies directly into the pool lifecycle.
+Enforce strict cursor isolation levels and apply the server-side statement_timeout from the config so that no single query can outlive its budget.

 Using psycopg2, configure a ThreadedConnectionPool with explicit timeout boundaries.
-The context manager below guarantees cursor closure and transaction rollback on any exception:
+The context manager below sets the statement timeout on each checkout and guarantees cursor closure and transaction rollback on any exception:

 import psycopg2